xiaoxianyu-office/mm/Mobs/BossBar.md

 **BossBar**

-The BossBar feature is used to give your custom bosses a healthbar in the same style used by the Ender Dragon and Wither plus a bunch of customization options.
+The BossBar feature is used to give your custom mobs a healthbar in the same style used by the Ender Dragon and Wither, but with a lot more options for customization.

 **Syntax**